-The Tallahassee economy can be characterized as stable but growing, with increasing elements of diversification.
+The Tallahassee economy is growing moderately, with increasing elements of diversification.
 The major economic factor historically has been the State government.
 However, the City also serves as an educational center, with three institutions of higher learning, and as the financial, trade and health center for a surrounding 13-county geographic region with a population of over 560,000.
 With over 290,000 acres of commercial forest in Leon County, forest and timber products add significantly to the economic diversification of the City.